 Example 1: The level of the Index increases from the Initial Index Level of 800 to an Index closing level of 880 on the first Review Date.
-Because the Index closing level on the first Review Date of 880 is greater than the corresponding Call Level of 800, the notes are automatically called, and the investor receives a single payment of \$1,030 per \$1,000 principal amount note.
+Because the Index closing level on the first Review Date of 880 is greater than the corresponding Call Level of 800, the notes are automatically called on the first Review Date, and the investor receives a single payment of \$1,027.50 per \$1,000 principal amount note on the first Call Settlement Date.